Close

 In general, teachers give students homework that requires them to employ four strategies.
 The four types of homework types include:

-4. Integration: To solidify the learning experience for students, teachers will create a task that requires the use of many different skills.
+- Integration: To solidify the student learning experience, teachers will create a task that requires the use of many different skills.
 An example of integration is a book report.
-Completing integration homework assignments help students learn how to be organized, plan, strategize, and solve problems on their own.
+Completing integration homework assignments helps students learn how to be organized, plan, strategize, and solve problems on their own.
+Encouraging effective study habits is a key idea behind homework, too.

 Ultimately, the type of homework students receive should have a purpose, be focused and clear, and challenge students to problem solve while integrating lessons learned.